 Ensure that the staff knows what ingredients are gluten-free and how to prepare them.
 Educate the kitchen and dining room teams on food safety procedures, including proper handwashing to remove gluten crumbs before touching a gluten-free dish.

 It is important to have a checklist of items that the facility orders regularly, and mark which are gluten-free.
 Keep this list updated at least annually.
 This will help you avoid ordering ingredients that contain gluten and ensure that replacements are gluten-free as well.
 For example, use fresh jars of jam, mustard, mayonnaise, and butter instead of ones that have already been opened before for someone else, since those will have been touched by gluten containing hands.
+Do check out hospice care provider for your needs here.

 Taking precautions to prevent cross-contamination